PranitAmbulkar/PranitAmbulkar/README.md

     👋 Hi, I’m Pranit Ambulkar from Devgad (Maharashtra), India.
     ✍️ I did an B.E in Mechanical Engineering from Shivaji University, Kolhapur.
-    🏢 I have experience of about 1.3years at Tata Consultancy Services as Software Developer.
+    🏢 I have experience at Tata Consultancy Services as Software Developer.
     📊 I am proficient in creating clear and concise reports and dashboards, using BI tools like Tableau, and Excel.
     👀 I'm passionate about Data Science, Analytic Fields, Machine Learning, and working on projects related to futuristic technologies.
     🌱 I’m continually learning different libraries, models, and techniques used in data analysis and machine learning.